awsdocs/amazon-cloudsearch-developer-guide/doc_source/creating-domains.md

 1. Sign in to the AWS Management Console and open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.

-1. At the top of the **Navigation** pane, click **Create a New Domain**\. \(If you are creating a domain for the first time, click **Create Your First Search Domain** on the Welcome page\.\)
+1. Choose **Create domain**\.

-1. In the **NAME YOUR DOMAIN** step, enter a name for your new domain and click **Continue**\.
+1. Enter a name for your new domain\.
 Domain names must start with a letter or number and be at least 3 and no more than 28 characters long\.
 Domain names can contain the following characters: a\-z \(lower case\), 0\-9, and \- \(hyphen\)\.
 Upper case letters, underscores \(\_\), and other special characters are not allowed in domain names\.

-   Optionally, you can set the **Desired Instance Type** and **Desired Replication Count** to prescale your domain\.
+   Optionally, you can set the **Desired instance type** and **Desired replication count** to prescale your domain\.
 For more information, see [Configuring Scaling Options in Amazon CloudSearch](configuring-scaling-options.md)\.

-1. In the **CONFIGURE INDEX** step, select **Manual Configuration** and click **Continue**\.
-You can configure index fields and access policies when you first create the domain, or simply create a domain and configure it later\.
-For more information about using the Amazon CloudSearch console to configure the domain, see [Configuring Index Fields](configuring-index-fields.md) and [Configuring Access for Amazon CloudSearch](configuring-access.md)\.
+1. Choose **Next**\.

+1. In the configuring options, select **Manual configuration** and choose **Next**\.

-1. In the **REVIEW INDEX CONFIGURATION** step, click **Continue** to configure the index fields later\.
-For more information about configuring index fields, see [Configuring Index Fields](configuring-index-fields.md)\.
+1. Configure the index fields for the domain\.
+For instructions, see [Configuring Index Fields](configuring-index-fields.md)\.

+1. Choose **Next**\.

-1. In the **SET UP ACCESS POLICIES** step, click **Continue** to set up access policies later\.
-For more information about configuring access policies, see [Configuring Access for Amazon CloudSearch](configuring-access.md)\.
+1. Configure the domain access policy\.
+For instructions, see [Configuring Access for Amazon CloudSearch](configuring-access.md)\.
 **Note**
 Until you configure access policies, you will only be able to upload documents and submit search queries through the console\.
-By default, the Document and Search endpoints are configured to block all IP addresses\.
+By default, the document and search endpoints are configured to block all IP addresses\.

+1. Choose **Next**\.

-1. In the **CONFIRM** step, review the domain configuration and click **Confirm** to create your domain\.
+1. Review the domain configuration and choose **Create**\.

-1. Once the domain has been created, click **OK** to exit the Create New Search Domain wizard and go to the domain's dashboard\.
-The domain's document and search service endpoints are displayed on the domain dashboard when the domain reaches the ACTIVE state\.
+The domain's document and search service endpoints are displayed on the domain dashboard when the domain becomes active\.
 At that point, you can upload documents for indexing and start searching your data\.

 ## Creating a Domain Using the AWS CLI<a name="create-domain-clt"></a>